joshka/joshka.github.io/content/2023-06-05-cheese/index.md

 tags = ["OpenAI", "ChatGPT", "LLMs"]
 +++

-Before we dive into the world of LLMs, let's take a moment to appreciate the absurdity of a world where the Moon is actually made of cheese.
-Imagine the cosmic fondue parties we could have!

-Recently, there has been a surge in articles questioning the usefulness of large language models (LLMs) like GPT-3.5 for certain tasks.
-These articles often base their conclusions on single experiments, which can be misleading due to the inherent randomness in LLMs' outputs.
-In this blog post, we will discuss the importance of conducting multiple tests and considering the probabilities of different completions when evaluating the performance of LLMs.
+Lately, we've seen a significant rise in articles casting doubt on the utility of Large Language Models (LLMs) like ChatGPT for specific tasks.
+These articles tend to anchor their conclusions on isolated experiments, generally an inadequate and potentially misleading approach due to the intrinsic randomness characterizing the outputs of LLMs.
+Instead, it's crucial this evaluation doesn't rely on a solitary experiment.
+Multiple trials and a deep understanding of the probabilities involved in different outcomes can provide a much more accurate reflection of LLMs' overall performance.

 <!-- more -->

-To illustrate the issue of misinterpretation, let's ask GPT 3.5 to complete the phrase "The Moon is made of."
-By using the completion API in the playground with the `text-davinci-003` model, limiting the output to one token, and revealing the probabilities, we can observe the variability in the results.
+To shed light on the rampant misinterpretation issue, let's employ a practical approach using GPT 3.5.
+Imagine we prompt this model to complete the phrase "The Moon is made of."
+We'll use the `text-davinci-003` model in the API playground, capping the output at just one token, and display the probabilities.
+This test exposes the variable nature of the model's results.

 ![Screenshot of "The Moon Is Made of Rock" in the OpenAI Playground](the-moon.png)

-The completion models of GPT can display the probabilities for each word in a completion, which is a great way to demonstrate why relying on just one experiment can be misleading when evaluating these models.
-The screenshot shows that around 48% of the time, the model completes the sentence with the word "cheese", while just 32% of the time it will complete the sentence with the word "rock.
-Add in the 4% of the time that the completions is Green (which completes with "cheese" 99% of the time), and you have more than half the completions of that sentence incorrectly suggesting we should send an expedition of Ritz Cracker (Jatz for my antipodean friends) wielding astronauts up there to bring back that yellow gold.
+The ability of GPT's completion models to display the probabilities for each potential word in a completion is a compelling argument against relying on single experiments for the evaluation of these models.
+A look at the screenshot highlights that, interestingly, the model selects the word "cheese" to complete the sentence for around 48% of the attempts, conversely choosing "rock" a mere 32% of the time.

+Let's consider "Green," which pops up 4% of the time, but almost invariably leads to the word "cheese."
+This situation creates an amusingly erroneous scenario where over half of the sentence completions would have us sending a team of Ritz Cracker-wielding astronauts to the Moon to harvest this spurious dairy product.
+It's a humorous illustration but underscores the point – multiple output examination is crucial when working with LLMs.

-While the above example showed a place where the more frequent outcome (Cheese) was incorrect, it's also possible to see this problem with outcomes that incorrect as well.
-Take the query "The president in 2017 was", which returns "Donald" 76% of the time and "Barack" 17% of the time, likely due to Trump's inauguration on January 20th.
+While the previous example demonstrated the frequent but incorrect outcome ("Cheese"), this issue may also arise with outcomes that are technically correct.
+For example, when we query "The president in 2017 was", the model answers with "Donald" in 76% of cases and "Barack" in 17% of cases.
+This discrepancy is likely due to Trump's inauguration taking place on January 20th, 2017.

 Every word in the output can have this sort of problem.
 This isn't exactly controversial; it's simply how LLMs work.
 However, it does show that drawing conclusions from a single conversation